P1ERU/FIVEM/README.md

-fx_version 'cerulean'
-game 'gta5'
-author 'P1ERU'
-version '1.0.0'
-description 'Simple Blips For FIVEM Server' client_script 'blips.lua'
+ 'Simple Blips For FIVEM Server'